fgmacedo/python-statemachine/docs/states.md

 A StateMachine should have one and only one `initial` state.

-The initial {ref}`state` is entered when the machine starts and the corresponding enterirng state {ref}`actions` are called if defined.
+The initial {ref}`state` is entered when the machine starts and the corresponding entering state {ref}`actions` are called if defined.